2003 Italian Grand Prix

 The 2003 Italian Grand Prix (officially known as the Gran Premio Vodafone d'Italia 2003) was a Formula One motor race that took place on 14 September 2003 at the Autodromo Nazionale di Monza in Monza, Italy.
 It was the fourteenth round of the 2003 Formula One World Championship.
 Michael Schumacher took pole position for the race in the Ferrari and went on to take the race win, ahead of Juan Pablo Montoya for Williams and Rubens Barrichello in the other Ferrari.

+With an average speed of 247.585 km/h, this race stood as the fastest-ever Formula One race for 22 years, until the 2025 Italian Grand Prix at Monza.

 Background

-The event was held at the Autodromo Nazionale di Monza for the 53rd time in the circuit's history, across the weekend of 12-14 September.
+The event was held at the Autodromo Nazionale di Monza for the 53rd time in the circuit's history, across the weekend of 12–14 September.
 The Grand Prix was the fourteenth round of the 2003 Formula One World Championship and the 54th running of the Italian Grand Prix as part of the Formula One World Championship.

 Championship standings before the race

 Going into the weekend, Michael Schumacher led the Drivers' Championship with 72 points, 1 point ahead of Juan Pablo Montoya in second and 2 ahead of Kimi Räikkönen in third.
 Williams, with 129 points, led the Constructors' Championship for the first time since their title in 1997, from Ferrari and McLaren, who were second and third with 121 and 115 points, respectively.